yayegeyay/yayegeyay.github.io/_posts/2025-06-24-ai-agents-cross-linking.md

 ---
 layout: single
-title: "Enterprise AI Architecture: How Unified Agent Systems Delivered $34M in Client Savings"
+title: "Enterprise AI Architecture: How Unified Agent Systems Delivered $34M in Customer Savings"
 date: 2024-12-20 14:00:00 +0000
 categories: architecture strategy
 ---

-A Series B SaaS client approached me when their AI initiative was burning $2.3M annually while delivering minimal business impact.
+At a Y Combinator alumni event, I met a founder whose Series B SaaS company was burning $2.3M annually on AI infrastructure while delivering minimal business impact.
 The problem wasn't the individual AI agents, which were technically sophisticated.
 The problem was architectural chaos: seven different agent systems operating in complete isolation, each maintaining its own data stores and communication protocols.

 Within 90 days, we had implemented a unified agent architecture that eliminated $34M in projected operational costs while enabling new revenue opportunities that hadn't been possible with siloed systems.